imse586/imse586.github.io/project/project-guidelines.md

 ### Progress report requirements
 - **Template**: You are required to use the progress report template on Overleaf (which will be provided to you later).
 - In the progress report, describe what your team has already completed and the remaining work plan.
 See the template for the required sections.
-- The progress report should be around three (3) pages.
+- The progress report should be around three (3) pages (not including the cover page and the References section).
 - One submission per team.

 ### Progress report grading rubric